 Anyone can submit a revision proposal to CC:DA by following the instructions detailed below.
 CC:DA welcomes input and suggestions for revision.
 At the same time, it should be noted that the revision process is a formal one that requires careful preparation and patience upon the part of the petitioner.
-The latter is particularly important because, although approved and endorsed by

-CC:DA, a proposal must usually pass through a lengthy review, revision, and subsequent review process before it is approved by the Joint Steering Committee for Development of RDA (JSC).
+The latter is particularly important because, although approved and endorsed by CC:DA, a proposal must usually pass through a lengthy review, revision, and subsequent review process before it is approved by the RDA Steering Committee (RSC).